 The Norman troops stood at the bottom of the hill, divided into three groups.
 In each, the archers initially stood at the frontlines and behind them stood the infantry.
 The cavalry didn’t initially participate in the fighting and stood in reserve.

-The Anglo-Saxon side of the army under Harold composed entirely of infantry.
-This included professional fighters and the noblemen, both on foot and armed with shields, spears and swords.
+The Anglo-Saxon side of the army under Harold was composed entirely of infantry.
+This included professional fighters and the noblemen, both on foot and armed with shields, spears, and swords.
 The French-Norman army under William, on the other hand, came with a large contingent of mounted cavalry as well as archers.

 The Normans launched an uphill attack against the English but their archers and cavalry failed to make any dent in English formations.
 In one such engagement, the Norman cavalry retreated and the English troops pursued them.
-This opened the English formations for attack which was successfully exploited by the Norman troops.
+This opened the English formations for the attack which was successfully exploited by the Norman troops.